 - Put first things first and create a Chinese market entry strategy.

-- Make sure that your products and services are marked on the “positive list” for China cross border ecommerce.
+- Ensure that your products and services are on the “positive list” for China cross border ecommerce.

 - Whichever platform you use, provide your products and services in the Chinese language.

 - Register your trademark with a Chinese name, which is mandatory to sell cross border items.
 Further licenses are not necessary.

 - Take advantage of the WeChat universe, its shop, social media, and marketing functions.

 - Shine with influencer marketing on Chinese social media.

 - Create SEO content (Baidu SEO) to lead the Chinese search engine ranks.

 - Leverage Daigous, who are located abroad and sell products to China.
 They work similarly like influencers with a giant network to promote your brand and receive a commission for their sales.